sl-lang/sll/docs/sll.md

 Sll has the ability to be installed in a folder.
 Here is a list of file names:

-- `win.zip`: Windows build of Sll, must be extracted into a folder before use.
+- `windows.zip`: Windows build of Sll, must be extracted into a folder before use.
 - `linux.zip`: Linux build of Sll (platforms such as Ubuntu, Fedora, etc.).
 Must be extracted into a single folder.

 ## Installation with `apt`